 Fertilization

 Chestnuts can grow and bear profitable crops of nuts without ever being fertilized, but to get the very highest yields a program of regular fertilization will be necessary.
 Organic fertilizers including finished compost can be used instead of chemicals.
-Beware of compost made form city yard waste.
-It often contains substances toxic to trees.
+Beware of compost made from municipal sewage or city yard waste.
+It often contains toxic substances.
 If you want to use “city compost” then take a representative sample, place it in a small container, and try growing something like pinto beans in it for a few weeks.
 If the beans do well the compost is probably all right.
 If they fail to germinate or die later, then don’t use that compost on your trees.
 Organic fertilizers from commercial sources should be safe.
 The higher cost can be easily offset by the high value of the crop.
 If chemical fertilizers are used then regular soil tests should determine the quantity and type.
 Regardless of what kind of fertilizer is used, it should be applied in spring and never any later than early June.
 Fertilizer applied later will result in tender late season growth which will be subject to winter damage.
 Fertilizer (except for finished compost) should not be applied to trees in the year of their planting, but may be started in the 2nd year.
 A good fertilization program should maximize the trees’ growth rate, health, vigor, nut production, and resistance to disease, insects, cold, and drought.

 Management of Soil pH